 We will shortlist 10 applicants to participate.
 Ahead of your 1:1 session, all shortlisted applicants will join a briefing call so you can meet Dan Morris, the WILDLABS team and your fellow AI for conservation practitioners.
-We will then arrange one hour 1:1 virtual call with the data scientists to talk through your specific problem.
+We will then arrange a 1:1 virtual call with the data scientists to talk through your specific problem.
 Based on the information you provide, Dan will work to match you up with the data scientists best equipped to help with your AI or ML conservation challenges.

 Leading up to your 1:1 session we will provide details of what you will need to prepare to ensure your issue is effectively communicated to the specialist.
 One of the first things they will ask for when talking about AI problems is sample data that conveys the gist of the problem, so please be ready with some sample data to share!

 These sessions will run in late February and early March 2023.
 Time-zones can be flexible.

 The deadline for applications is 27 January 2023